atbogetti/WestpaTools/docs/getting_started.rst

 Getting Started
 ===============

-WestpaTools is a suite of python tools for analyzin WESTPA h5 simulation files.
+WestpaTools is a suite of python tools for analyzing WESTPA h5 simulation files.